Joy-024/Joy-024/README.md

 ##    Hey there, Buddy!  😎

 <div id="header" align="center">
   <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExdnhjdXUwaWt3bWZkeTNtN3JjYTBwb3h3M3FtcWhwdmN4MXZqN2VscSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/5hqs5IXmeIRFe6UlQa/giphy.webp" />
 </div>

 #### Something about me?

-I am a Venezuelan boy who is trying to learn programming.
+In a technological world that always advances.
+I am a Venezuelan guy who is learning programming.
 I know it is not easy but I want to achieve it.
-In a technological world that always advances.
+Now I live in Brazil, I speak Portuguese and a little English.
 There is always free time to fight for your goals.
 Let's work and learn without forgetting our roots of course!!

 #### find me!!
 [<img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>](https://www.linkedin.com/in/joy-or-87b52a301/)